timchurchard/opendime-utils/README.md

 pip3 install -r requirements.txt
 ```

 First use sigtoaddr.py to derive other addresses from an opendime signature or opendime (OPENDIME/advanced/verify.txt) file.
 The following example shows creating address for my 1Mmg2 Opendime using its verify.txt.
+Note the optional --balance -b option to show balance.

 ```bash
 python3 sigtoaddr.py --address 1Mmg2eycKHomhjAikEAVehHpCSHTREhLfR --verifytxt ./verify.txt_tips